PegasusMKD/Integrated-Systems-Homework/ReadMe.md

 ﻿# Integrated Systems Homework

+This repository is a .NET Core homework project for my university project, more specifically for the "Integrated Systems" subject.

 ## To Dos
 General to-do items just to keep track of my work before implementing the full features.